sarahfossheim/ethicaldesign.guide/submit.md

 A former Wall Street quant sounds an alarm on the mathematical models that pervade modern life — and threaten to rip apart our social fabric.
 ```

 After this is done, you'll need to commit and push your changes, and create a pull request.
 The title of the pull request should include what change is made _(eg. "Added the book Weapons of Math Destruction")_.
 If any context is necessary, please include it in the body of the pull request.
-The pull request should be labeled as `new resource`.
+The pull request should be labeled with `resources`.

 ## Removing a resource